Codecademy/docs/content/php/concepts/arrays/terms/array-pad/array-pad.md

   - 'paths/computer-science'
 ---

-The **`array_pad()`** method is used to pad an array to a specified length with a value.
-If the specified length is positve, the array is padded to the right with the value until the array's size equals to the specified length.
-Conversely, if the specified length is negative, the array is padded to the left with the value until the array's size equals to the absolute value of specified length.
-The array will not be padded if the size of the array is more than the absolute value of specified length.
+The **`array_pad()`** method pads an array to a specified length with a value.
+If the specified length is positive, the array is padded to the right with the value until the array's size equals to the specified length.
+Conversely, if the specified length is negative, the array is padded to the left with the value until the array's size equals the absolute value of the specified length.
+The array will not be padded if the size of the array is more than the absolute value of the specified length.

 ## Syntax